Agriculture

 1 Lab

 This course will build student leadership skills.
 Students will learn management and leadership skills, communication skills, critical thinking skills and project management skills.
-Students will have the opportunity to apply these skills through leadership activities of the COS Agriculture Ambassadors.
-These leadership opportunities will include, but are not limited to, leadership seminars, conferences, industry presentations, classroom presentations and agriculture ambassador programs at the local, regional and state level.
+Students will have the opportunity to apply these skills through various leadership activities.
+These leadership opportunities may include, but are not limited to, leadership seminars, conferences, industry presentations, classroom presentations and agriculture ambassador programs at the local, regional and state level.

 AG 125 Principles of Pesticide Use 3 unit(s)